rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 #### Can I attach a single volume to multiple Cloud Servers?

 Not concurrently.
 Cloud Block Storage is not a shared storage offering.
-You may attach multiple volumes to a single Cloud Server instance, but you may not attach multiple Cloud Servers to a single Cloud Block Storage volume.
+You can attach multiple volumes to a single Cloud Server instance, but you cannot attach multiple Cloud Servers to a single Cloud Block Storage volume.

 #### After I have created a Cloud Block Storage volume, can I resize (increase or decrease) it?